Skip to main content

 Test Profile Optimizationโ€‹

-The framework automatically optimizes settings for the test profile:
+The framework provides optimized settings for the test profile when spring.profiles.active=test is set:

 // When running with --spring.profiles.active=test